Dr Paul Mitchell

 Biography

 Paul has worked at the University of Bristol since 2016, with a six-month Wellcome funded secondment to the Centre for Thriving Places in 2020/21.
-His initial role in Bristol was a joint post funded by NIHR CLARHC West and the UK Renal Registry.
+Paul was interim health economics team lead and integrated and optimal care theme lead for NIHR ARC West in 2025-26.
+His initial role in Bristol was a post jointly funded by NIHR CLARHC West and the UK Renal Registry.
 He has previously held research roles at King’s College London and the University of Birmingham.
 Paul studied for his PhD in health economics at the University of Birmingham (2010-13), having previously studied Economics at undergraduate and postgraduate level at the University of Galway, Ireland.

 Research interests